Amy Roloff Introduces New Boyfriend To Kids: Is It Too Soon Already?

 Amy and Matt Roloff shocked everyone when they decided to get a divorce after being together for so long.
 It really does look like they are both happy and moving on.
 Fans will have to wait for the new season of Little People, Big World to see if they show their new significant others on the show or not.
 The fans honestly would love a chance to get to know them better and make up their own minds about if they found the right one or not.

 Are you shocked to hear that Amy Roloff has already introduced her new boyfriend to her children?
 Do you think that she is moving too fast?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of Little People, Big World when it returns to TLC.
-Hopefully, this new show returns soon to TLC with brand new episodes.
+Sound off in the comments section below on your thoughts and don’t miss new episodes of Little People, Big World when it returns to TLC.
+Hopefully, the show returns soon to TLC with brand new episodes.

 [Featured Image By Thos Robinson/Getty Images]